aqlaboratory/proteinnet/docs/proteinnet_records.md

 * Tertiary Structure
 * Mask

-**Sequences** are the primary amino acid chains that constitue a protein.
+**Sequences** are the primary amino acid chains that constitute a protein.
 They are represented by a string of characters with an alphabet size of 20.
 Our standard [parser](../code/tf_parser.py) converts this into a variable-length tensor comprised of 20-dimensional one-hot vectors; one dimension per amino acid, ordered alphabetically.

 **PSSMs**, a.k.a. [position-specific scoring matrices](https://en.wikipedia.org/wiki/Position_weight_matrix), summarize the propensity of each residue position along the protein chain to mutate to other amino acids.
 They are represented by a sequence of real-valued 20-dimensional vectors (one dimension for each amino acid, ordered alphabetically), normalized to range in value between 0 and 1.
 An additional dimension, corresponding to the information content of a residue, is concatenated with each vector to bring the total dimensionality to 21.
 We will provide multiple types of PSSMs, but this preliminary release of ProteinNet contains PSSMs derived using [JackHMMer](http://hmmer.org) from UniParc and metagenomic sequences.